-Kevin has experience speaking both in-person and remotely.
-He’s delivered live and pre-recorded talks.
-If you’re interested in Kevin speaking at your event, you can email him.
+I have experience speaking both in-person and remotely.
+I’ve delivered live and pre-recorded talks.
+If you’re interested in me speaking at your event, you can email me.

 - Engineering MBA